siddhartha-mukherjee-india/CoMTIC/README.md

 # CoMTIC
-All Content including the license is moved to new git repo: https://github.com/ai-ml-rnd-experiments/COMTIC
+All Content including the license moved to : https://github.com/ai-ml-rnd-experiments/COMTIC